V-Zibrin/minimal-asyncio-server-plus-benchmark/README.md

 ## 5) Design choices (brief)

-- **Server:** intentionally tiny; responds with valid HTTP and closes.
+- **Server:** intentionally ; responds with valid HTTP and closes.
 Fits the “less code, the better” goal.
 - **Closed-loop vs Open-loop:** both are provided.
 Closed-loop measures capacity under backpressure; open-loop probes stability at and above capacity.
 - **Calibration:** `preset` first sweeps concurrency, picks the best by **median throughput** (robust to noise), then tests open-loop at ≈50%, ≈90%, ≈110% of that rate to show underload, near-knee, and slight overload behavior.
 - **Safety guards:** open-loop uses a semaphore + small backlog limit to avoid unbounded task growth in the client.